The following is a Q&A with our Customer Success Team around what a Sales Team using Copper should consider.

 As a best practice, don't have too many stages, as this can negatively impact your workflow by making it too clunky.
 Think of stages as important milestones in closing a deal.
-Audit the stages you've written down before you add them in Copper, it may be better as a task with an automated action than a stage.
-For example, if something is a to-do list item, like attaching a contract to a proposal, create that as a task and use automated actions to remind you of it when the opportunity reaches the 'proposal sent' stage.
+Audit the stages you've written down before you add them in Copper, it may be better as a task than a stage.
+For example, if something is a to-do list item, like attaching a contract to a proposal, create that as a task and use workflow automation to remind you of it when the opportunity reaches the 'proposal sent' stage.

 You can create multiple pipelines in Copper, which might be helpful for segmenting your sales teams.
 For example, you could have one pipeline for your Velocity Team and one for your Mid-Market team.

 What custom fields should a Sales Team add to records?

 Think about what your team needs to measure or keep track of.
 You might create custom fields for things like deal notes, next steps, product type, or customer demographic.

 You may also benefit from turning the 'Value' and 'Close Date' fields on opportunities into required fields.
 That way you're sure to get the data you need.

 What reports should a Sales Team pay attention to?

 First, decide what you want to report on.
 How will your team's success be measured?
 This can help inform what custom fields you create and how your workflow is built.